On discrete Sobolev inequalities for nonconforming finite elements under a semi-regular mesh condition: Introduction

-Throughout this paper, generic constants $c$ depend only on $d$, $\Omega$, $p$ and the semi-regular parameter; they are independent of $h$ (defined later), angles and aspect ratios of simplices.
-These values vary across different contexts.
+{Throughout this paper, we denote by $c$ generic constants, independent of $h$ (defined later) and the angles and aspect ratios of simplices; unless specified otherwise, all constants $c$ are bounded if the maximum angle is bounded.} These values vary across different contexts.
 The notation $\mathbb{R}_+$ denotes a set of positive real numbers.